 Nothing better to warm the insides on a cold and rainy day than to make a kettle of stuffed green pepper soup.
-The recipe is a fairly easy and requires minimal work; just fry, chop, measure, dump and simmer until perfection.
+The recipe is fairly easy and requires minimal work; just fry, chop, measure, dump, and simmer until perfection.
 My kind of EASY and QUICK.

 Stuffed Green Pepper Soup

 The best part is I get to use some of my fresh garden green peppers or red peppers.
 Both work wonderfully!

 • 1 cup diced onions

 • 14.5 oz diced tomatoes with roasted garlic & basil

 • 1/2 teaspoon of black pepper

 1.)
 Cook extra lean ground beef in a medium kettle.
 Chop the meat into small pieces.
 You don’t have to drain the meat if you use the extra lean variety.